 You can view your account in the My OHIO Student Center, which provides account details, account balance, and payment options.
 You can also designate authorized users to enable other individuals to view your account details and make payments.
 OHIO may continue to award using updated credentials on an individual basis throughout the year.

 For students required to live on campus, submission of the housing contract and deposit (or housing exemption application) confirms your intent to enroll at OHIO.
 Transfer students with fewer than four semesters or six quarters in the residence halls after high school graduation are required to live on campus and participate in the associated meal plan.
 (See the link to exemptions below.)
 Students who are not required to live on campus may still apply for housing.

 For other students, submission of the final transcript confirms your intent to enroll.
 There is no deadline to accept your Ohio University admission.

-Bobcat Student Orientation connects you with the people and resources you’ll need to transition into OHIO with confidence.
+Bobcat Student Orientation (BSO) connects you with the people and resources you’ll need to transition into OHIO with confidence.
+During this required two-day event, faculty, staff, and orientation leaders will teach you about the curriculum and the requirements for your major.
 You must attend orientation even if you did so at your previous institution.

 Before orientation, you should review the Undergraduate Catalog 2018-2019 (coming soon!) to learn about available courses.
 Bobcat Student Orientation includes registering for courses.